Finite groups and arc-transitive maps of square-free Euler characteristic: Examples of Square-free Euler Characteristic Regular Maps

-According to \cite{Erdos}, there are infinitely many odd values of $ n $ such that $\chi(\calM_n)$ is square-free.
-Further, by a theorem of Chen \cite{ChenJR}, there indeed exist infinitely many primes $p$ such that $p-2$ is square-free, then so is $-p(p-2)$. \end{proof}
+It is similar to Lemma \ref{lem:cons-2} to prove that, there are infinitely many odd values of $ n $ such that $\chi(\calM_n)$ is square-free.
+Further, by a theorem of Chen \cite{ChenJR}, there indeed exist infinitely many primes $p$ such that $p-2$ is square-free, then so is $-p(p-2)$.
+Here are some examples\,: